DETAILED ACTION

 Regarding claim 13, WO ‘340 further teaches the anti-CTLA4 could specifically be ipilimumab or tremelimumab (page 41).

 Regarding claim 17, WO ‘340 further teaches administration of the combination to treatment-naïve BALB/c mice (Example 27; page 142 for tumor induction and treatment schedule).
+WO ‘340 does not explicitly teach that these subjects were not previously treated due to expected toxicity, but it also does not exclude this reason.

-The method of WO ‘340 would reasonably inherently include this population of subjects barring teachings otherwise.
+The method of WO ‘340 would reasonably inherently include the claimed population of subjects barring teachings otherwise.
 WO ‘340 further teaches that administering N-hydroxy-4-((5-(thiophen-2-yl)-1 H-tetrazol-1-yl)methyl)benzamide by itself, desirably, shows greater neoantigen immune response compared to the checkpoint inhibitor antibody (Example 27, page 143) and that there are beneficial, possibly synergistic, effects from the combination of HDAC6 inhibiting compounds and the checkpoint inhibitor antibody (e.g. Figures 3-5).

 One skilled in the art, before the effective filing date of the instant application, would have reasonable expectation of success since the combination therapy of HDAC6 inhibiting compounds and checkpoint inhibitor antibody has shown benefits over checkpoint inhibitor antibody monotherapy in the tumor models taught by WO ‘ 340.
 Although Figure 3 shows that checkpoint inhibitor antibody monotherapy and combination therapy with compound 8 have only comparable effects on tumor volume reduction, it would still be reasonably motivated to apply the combination therapy to subjects that did not respond sufficiently to checkpoint inhibitor antibody monotherapy since compound 8 by itself seems to work independently of checkpoint inhibitor antibodies.
 In other words, even if the subject does not respond sufficiently to anti CTLA4, anti PD1 and/or anti PDL1 antibodies, compound 8 in the combination therapy would still reasonably have treatment effects.
+Furthermore, even if the patient had dose-dependent toxicity to the checkpoint inhibitor, one skilled in the art would still have reasonable expectation of success that a combination therapy comprising of an HDAC6 inhibitor and a checkpoint inhibitor could still work due to their synergistic effects potentially leading to the ability to start at a lower dose of each of the individual components.

 Regarding claim 20, WO ‘340 further teaches the components of the combination are administered simultaneously, separately, or sequentially (Example 27).

 Claims 21-26 are rejected under 35 U.S.C.
-103 as being unpatentable over WO ‘340 (WO2018189340A1; published 10/18/2018) as applied to claims 12-20 above, and further in view of Ott et al (Ott, P., et al, A phase I study to evaluate the safety and tolerability of MEDI4736, an anti- programmed cell death-ligand-1 (PD-L1) antibody, in combination with tremelimumab in patients with advanced solid tumors, Meeting Abstract: 2015 ASCO Annual Meeting I, J Clin Oncol 33, TPS3099(2015), published 05/20/2015), as evidenced by NCT01975831 (record submitted 05/11/2015).
+103 as being unpatentable over WO ‘340 (WO2018189340A1; published 10/18/2018) in view of Rotte (Rotte, Combination of CTLA-4 and PD-1 blockers for treatment of cancer, J Exp Clin Cancer Res 38, 255 (2019); published 2019), as applied to claim 12 above, and further in view of Ott et al (Ott, P., et al, A phase I study to evaluate the safety and tolerability of MEDI4736, an anti- programmed cell death-ligand-1 (PD-L1) antibody, in combination with tremelimumab in patients with advanced solid tumors, Meeting Abstract: 2015 ASCO Annual Meeting I, J Clin Oncol 33, TPS3099(2015), published 05/20/2015), as evidenced by NCT01975831 (record submitted 05/11/2015).

 Claims 21-26 depend on claim 12 and 20.
 The teachings of the references regarding the parent claims are incorporated in its entirety for the dependent claims and discussed further below, as is relevant for each claim.